 Developing your team is Critical Step Two in the process of selling your business.
-Part One, focused on developing your exit strategy.
-Your team will typically consist of a CPA, a transaction attorney, a financial adviser, an M&A firm and an estate-planning attorney.
+Part One focused on developing your exit strategy.
+Your team will typically consist of a CPA, a transaction attorney, a financial adviser, an M&A firm, and an estate-planning attorney.
 If you are the typical CEO we’ve dealt with, then millions of dollars are on the line when you are in the process of cashing-out.
-You should therefore chose the right advisers very carefully.
+You should, therefore, choose the right advisers very carefully.

 Exit-strategies advisers know how to:

 - Help you establish and quantify realistic exit objectives.